THEMIXT/staff/Permissions.md

 # Permission of the StaffPlusPlus plugin

-_All permission node can be custom configured inside the config.yml file_
+_All permission nodeS can be custom configured inside the config.yml file_

 | name | default permission node | Description |